 San Francisco Giants Hosting 'Bohemian Rhapsody' Singalong At Oracle Park In July

-On Saturday night July 13th the San Francisco Giants will bring the first ever non-gameday movie night to Oracle Park.
+On Saturday, July 13th the San Francisco Giants will bring the first ever non-game day movie night to Oracle Park.
 The Sing-Along version of the Freddie Mercury biopic 'Bohemian Rhapsody' will be shown on the stadium's new 4K scoreboard - which happens to be the largest video board in the state of California.

 A huge congratulations to @ramimalek on taking home the Oscar for Best Actor.
 So well deserved! #Oscars

-Prizes will be handed out to lucky individuals in Freddie Mercury costumes & fireworks will be set off as the film's credits roll.
+Prizes will be handed out to lucky individuals in Freddie Mercury costumes and fireworks will be set off as the film's credits roll.

 Queen tribute band The Killer Queens will get things started prior to the screening.
 Here's the schedule for the night: